What is ransomware, why is it such an effective method of attack, and how can you protect your organization against it?

-While simple in concept, ransomware is extremely damaging.
+While simple in concept, ransomware is uniquely damaging.
 It’s is a form malware that, when downloaded to a device, scrambles or deletes all data until a ransom is paid to restore it.
 Research suggests that in 2020 a new organization will be hit by a ransomware attack every 14 seconds.
 It has the potential to cripple networks and cause catastrophic harm to infrastructure.

 One of the most famous examples of ransomware is the WannaCry ransomware attack.
 WannaCry was a piece of malware that infected over 230,000 computers across 150 companies within a single day.
 It encrypted all files it found on a device and requested users pay $300 worth of bitcoin payments to restore them.